splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/1-synthetics/3-browser/_index.md

 2. Use the test Name and Custom properties to describe the scope of the test.
 Then click {{< button >}}+ Edit steps{{< /button >}}<p></p>
 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-02-09/8e3f2a3f-31b3-49b5-9bd1-735775d84652/ascreenshot.jpeg?tl_px=137,197&br_px=1856,1158&force_format=png&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=524,276)

 3. Change the transaction label (top left) and step name (on the right) to something readable that describes the step.
 Add the URL you'd like to test.
+Your workshop instructor can provide you with a URL as well.
 In the below example, the transaction is "Home" and the step name is "Go to homepage".<p></p>
 ![Transaction and step label](../_img/single-step.png)

 4. To validate the test, change the location as needed and click {{< button >}}Try now{{< /button >}}.
 See the docs for more information on the [try now feature](https://docs.splunk.com/observability/en/synthetics/test-config/try-now.html).<p></p>